AirDrop Not Working? Here Are the Alternatives That Actually Work

 The Pattern Worth Recognising

 AirDrop's failure modes all share a common theme: they're caused by the complexity of discovery, authentication, and handshaking between devices.
-The more devices involved in the discovery process, the more that can go wrong.
-P2P transfer via a browser link sidesteps this entirely — there's no discovery phase, no handshaking requirement, no Bluetooth dependency.
+The more devices involved in the discovery process, the more that can go wrong. encrypted transfer via a browser link sidesteps this entirely — there's no discovery phase, no handshaking requirement, no Bluetooth dependency.
 The link is the connection.
 It either works or it doesn't, and when it doesn't it's obvious why.

 Keep AirDrop for Apple-to-Apple transfers in the same room where you know it'll work reliably.
 Use Zapfile for everything else — it's the same workflow (no accounts, no friction, file arrives at original quality) without the platform restriction.